jonas747/Fortia/doc/dblayout.md

 #DB layout

 ##Auth
-Auth database is in redis
+Auth database is in redis, for the time being
 General stuff, online servers, configurations, user accounts etc...
 ####Keys
  - u:{name}
     + Hash
     + Represents a user
-        * name   - Nameof the user
+        * name   - Name of the user
         * mail   - Email of the user
         * pw     - Bcrypt password hash
         * ---Optional: